-Over time, the totality of culturally transmitted behavior patterns, social beliefs, the comfort we feel from our operating institutions and other products of human work and thought strengthened and safeguarded this one-dimensional paradigm.
+Over time, the totality of culturally transmitted behavior patterns, social beliefs, and the comfort we feel from our operating institutions have strengthened and safeguarded this one-dimensional paradigm.

-1. In 2009, Russ Kolsrud and Greg Moore established the first “Behavioral Health Care Law Practice Group” in the country for a large law firm.
-This group published a book for the American Healthcare Lawyers Association entitled “The Basics of Behavioral Healthcare Law.”
+In 2009, Russ Kolsrud and Greg Moore recognized that the time had come to shift the paradigm of the health industry and abandon the one-dimensional focus on sickness and disease to pursue the adoption of a multi-dimensional focus on the health of the patient.
+Together they established the country’s first Behavioral Health Care Law practice group for a large law firm.
+This group published a book for the American Healthcare Lawyers Association entitled The Basics of Behavioral Healthcare Law.

 Today, our team works shoulder to shoulder with clients to create certainty in this ambiguous and uncertain health industry revolution.
 We have a proven record as a leader in the national legal community through pursuing solutions that implement integration strategies.
 We enable their clients to execute strategies that become the true drivers of health outcomes.
 Our clients use data analytics to measure performance, identify high cost patients, and predict those who may become high cost patients.
 Innovation is the key component to all successful integration strategies.

 Local, statewide, and multi-state Clinically Integrated Networks (CIN).
 A CIN is a way for providers to collaborate for the purpose of increasing quality and improving outcomes while decreasing utilization and the overall cost for consumers.
 It is not full financial integration.
 Many form CINs to maintain independence and culture while leveraging relationships to gain market strength, particularly when negotiating with payors.
 CINs can be formed as freestanding corporations or virtual organizations through a series of agreements.